Counterfactual quantum measurements: Counterfactuals with continuous monitoring

-\sechead{Explaining the suspectation curve shape in Fig.~\ref{fig:Results-Hom}} As explained in the main text, Bob's rate of clicks in the actual world is suppressed in the time either side of Alice's actual jump (at $t_A=6.25\gamma\inv$).
+In the actual world, where $\boldsymbol{O}\equiv(\both{N};\both{M})$ and $\both{N}=\both{n}$, the anti-bunching of resonance fluorescence~\cite{HJCarmichael_1976} means Alice can infer that Bob's rate of clicks is suppressed in the time either side of Alice's actual jump (at $t_A=6.25\gamma\inv$).
 It is these clicks (only a handful over the whole time interval $[0,10\gamma\inv)$ in any individual run) that are fixed in the counterfactual world.
 The exact times of Bob's clicks are unknown to Alice, but she knows that their rate is suppressed at time near $t_A$.
-In the counterfactual world, this can only be due to Alice's counterfactual record $\both{Y}$ causing the conditioned atomic state to be closer to the ground state then than it would otherwise be.